CTVnorthsuburbs/CTVapp/README.md

 Start coding and help out!

-## In Xcode

-### Running on Simulator
-In the very top left of the screen in xcode there is a play button and a stop button.
-These start and stop a simulator.

-Select the iphone type you want to run it on next to the stop button.

-Press play to run.
-Stop to be done.( May take a while for the phone to start up the first time)

-### Important Left Side Tabs

-#### Folder Image
-Lists All files

-Can put files into groups/folders to organize the code.
-(This does not change how they are organized in the actual folder, just how they appear in the xcode enviroment).

-#### Triangle With "!"
-Image
-Shows Runtime and BuildTime Errors

-Important for seeing what is wrong/ what needs to be updated.

 ## Wiki

 Check out the Wiki tab here in Git hub if you have any other questions.

-Such as how to update it on the app store.
+      How to update it on the App Store

+      Some things to get you familiar with xcode

+      ect.....

 ## Authors